How To Decorate Your Roof For Christmas

-We all love the magical feeling of driving around after dark looking at holiday decorations.
-From light up trees, to sleighs pulled by reindeer, to intricate rooftop scenes, the decor options are endless.
-As a homeowner you may be eager to display your creativity, but you may have some questions as well: Is this safe for my roof?
+As a homeowner, you may be eager to display your creativity, but you may have some questions as well: Is this safe for my roof?
 What is the best way to attach decorations?
 How should I safely decorate my roof for Christmas?

 - Consider The Weight of Decorations

-When choosing decor for your home and roof, consider the weight of your choices.
+Consider the weight of your decorations when choosing what to put on your roof for the holidays.
 Some rooftop decorations like a large sleigh or a nativity scene add a significant amount of weight to the roof, and not all homes are built to withstand it.
-If you live in a region with heavy snowfall, be particularly cautious, because the combination of heavy snow and heavy decor could be enough to significantly damage a roof, or even cause it to collapse.
+Be particularly cautious in regions with heavy snowfall.
+The combination of heavy snow and heavy decor could be enough to significantly damage a roof, or even cause it to collapse.

 - Stay On the Ground